 Finally, he raised the fourth cup and said, “I’m not going to drink this last cup with you.
 Let it be my promise to you that we will drink it together, anew, in my Father’s Kingdom.”

 The word churned the fluids of my stomach.
 He looked directly at me when he said it too, as if he knew.
 Subtly, he placed the cup back on the table before him.
-What I had planned to be a normal Seader meal had turned into the most unexpected turn of events, because it was only a few hours later when I stood with his mother at the foot of a cross in which he was hung.
+What I had planned to be a normal Seader meal became the most unexpected turn of events, because it was only a few hours later when I stood with his mother at the foot of a cross in which he was hung…

 He was silent!
 That was when I knew.
 They falsely accused him and he never once stuck up for himself when he could have so easily proved them wrong.
 I couldn’t wrap my mind around why he was being quiet.
 He was just letting this happen to him, standing there defenseless and innocent, letting them kill him.
 Slowly my mind connected the dots and everything collapsed on me right there at the foot of the cross.
 My Lord’s blood dripped from his battered body and warmly sprinkled my face.
 This was the blood of the covenant that God had made with me.
 Everything made sense now.
 The story I had been told throughout my life had been fulfilled!
 Why didn’t I see it earlier?
 With both calloused hands I gripped the base of the rugged, splintering cross; searing hot tears coated in his blood streaming my face, bowed my head and howled.